czrnjlc/ECE2112_Programming-Assignment-4/README.md

 # Programming Assignment 4: Data Wrangling and Data Documentation
-This repository contains Python script for analyzing student performance based on data from an Excel file.
+This repository contains Python script for analyzing board takers performance based on data from an Excel file.
 The script performs data filtering and generate visualizations using Seaborn and Matplotlib.

 ### Prerequisites
 Make sure you have the following Python libraries installed:
 * pandas
-* seabon
+* seaborn
 * matplotlib

+### Files
+* `board2.xlsx`: Excel file containing ECE Board Exam data
+* `Cueco_PA4.ipynb`: Jupyter Notebook for data analysis and visualization

 ### Script Overview
 **1. Data Loading:**